 c.
-Compensatory Mitigation: The applicant states that compensatory mitigation would be from the use of the Great Land Trust Fee-in-lieu mitigation Sponsor.
+Compensatory Mitigation: The applicant has proposed that compensatory mitigation would not be required because of the abundance of wetlands within the Tanana River watershed as a whole.

 WATER QUALITY CERTIFICATION: A permit for the described work will not be issued until a certification or waiver of certification, as required under Section 401 of the Clean Water Act (Public Law 95-217), has been received from the Alaska Department of Environmental Conservation.